ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 PARALYTIC LOWERED THROUGH A ROOF AT CAPERNAUM

-This was a restored Talmudic era village modeled on ruins of a fourth - eighth century village at Qatzrin in the Golan.
+This photo is of a restored Talmudic era village modeled on the ruins of a fourth - eighth century village at Qatzrin in the Golan Heights.
 Similar basalt construction was found in the ruins of Capernaum during the time of Jesus.

 From Capernaum National Park I was able to look to the east and see the saddle shaped ridge that Gamala was built upon.
-At Gamala destroyed by the year 70 by the Romans, plaster was used on the roofs of the finer homes instead of clay.
+At Gamala destroyed during the Jewish-Roman War 64 - 70 A.D. by the Romans; plaster was used on the roofs of the finer homes instead of clay.
 There were no clay tile roofs seen at Gamala.

 Luke 5:19 And not finding by what way they might bring him in because of the multitude, they went up to the housetop, and let him down through the tiles with his couch into the midst before Jesus.